climatecoach/climatecoach.github.io/privacy/index.md

 ## When we access or disclose your information

 **To provide products or services you’ve requested**.
 We use some third-party subprocessors to help run our applications and provide the Services to you.
-You can view the third-party subprocessors we use for each of our products: [Climate Coach](https://climatecoach.com/about/policies/privacy/climatecoach-subprocessors/), [HEY](https://climatecoach.com/about/policies/privacy/hey-subprocessors/), [Highrise](https://climatecoach.com/about/policies/privacy/highrise-subprocessors/), [Campfire](https://climatecoach.com/about/policies/privacy/campfire-subprocessors/), [Backpack](https://climatecoach.com/about/policies/privacy/backpack-subprocessors/).
-We also use third-party processors for other business functions such as managing newsletter subscriptions, sending customer surveys, and providing our company storefront.
-You can view the list at [Company processors](https://climatecoach.com/about/policies/privacy/company-processors/).
+You can view the third-party subprocessors we use for each of our products: [Climate Coach](https://climatecoach.com/about/policies/privacy/climatecoach-subprocessors/).

 We may disclose your information at your direction if you integrate a third-party service into your use of our products.
-For example, we may allow you, at your option, to connect your Gmail account to your HEY account so that you can use HEY to receive and respond to your Gmail email.
-Email that you receive and respond to through HEY from your Gmail address will be stored by both HEY and Google and will be available to you from your Gmail account as well as your HEY account.
+For example, we may allow you, at your option, to connect your Gmail account to your Climate Coach account so that you can use Climate Coach to receive and respond to your Gmail email.
+Email that you receive and respond to through Climate Coach from your Gmail address will be stored by both Climate Coach and Google and will be available to you from your Gmail account as well as your Climate Coach account.

 No Climate Coach human looks at your content except for limited purposes with your express permission, for example, if an error occurs that stops an automated process from working and requires manual intervention to fix.
 These are rare cases, and when they happen, we look for root cause solutions as much as possible to avoid them recurring.
 We may also access your data if required in order to respond to legal process (see "When required under applicable law" below).